 So how much does it cost to migrate to Magento 2?

-Take a look at Magento Migration Plan to get the general idea of how any team will approach your migration.
+If you’re wondering how much does a Magento 2 migration cost, first take a look at this Magento Migration Plan to get a general idea of how any team will approach your migration.
 While a bit complicated, this plan is a good starting point.
-It offers a step-by-step action list and helps keep everyone on the same page.
+It offers a step-by-step action list, explains the Magento 2 migration timelines, and helps keep everyone on the same page.

-If we simplify it a bit, there are 5 main steps to each migration:
+If we simplify it a bit, there are 5 main Magento 2 migration steps:

 - go-live and post-migration work.

 In our opinion, this is the ideal migration plan: detailed, actionable, short.
-Each store will go through these steps in order to complete the migration.
+Each store will go through these steps in order to complete its migration.

-Based on the hours you get, you can then calculate how much you’ll need to budget for each step and where you can save.
+Based on the hours you get, you can then calculate how much you’ll need to budget for each step and where you can cut down your expenses.

 Step 1.
 Rework Your User Experience

-Magento migration is an expensive and time-consuming process.
+Magento migration is an intricate and time-consuming process, this explains the time frames that are required and the rather high cost to upgrade to Magento 2.
 Depending on the complexity of your store, we are looking at anything from 2 to 4 months of development.
 This is on average.
 The actual project length can extend to 7-9 months.
-It all depends on how complex and feature-rich your store is and how many developers you will use.
+It all depends on how complex and feature-rich your store is and how many developers you will have.

 But let’s look on the bright side.
-Magento migration is a great opportunity to rethink your user experience, make changes to the places that underperform, introduce a new store design, or improve your Magento hosting infrastructure.
+Migration to Magento 2 is a great opportunity to rethink your user experience, make changes to the places that underperform, introduce a new store design, or improve your Magento hosting infrastructure.

 Don’t be afraid to shake things up a bit.
 Even if you just want your store to look exactly the same as before, we urge you to rethink your expectations.
 Why?
-Because it takes almost the same amount of effort to overhaul the store fixing all theme design mistakes as it takes to implement the old design for the new store.
+Because it takes almost the same amount of effort to overhaul the store, fixing all your theme design mistakes as it takes to implement the old design into the new migrated store.

-Migrating your old theme to the new store means reworking CSS and HTML assets, re-applying and testing new layout, and manually handling graphical assets in order to make them work in a completely new environment.
+Migrating your old theme to the new store means reworking CSS and HTML assets, re-applying and testing the new layout, and manually handling graphical assets in order to make them work in a completely new environment.
+So it makes sense to change some things around if needed.

 This is also the step where you design your mobile and tablet version of the store, how they will work compared to the desktop version.
-During the UX phase, we analyze customer behavior, business processes, and the buyers’ journey map.
+During the UX phase, the team analyzes customer behavior, business processes, and the buyers’ journey map.

-2020 is the beginning of a new decade and this decade brought us new accents in eCommerce user experience.
+2020 was the beginning of a new decade and this decade brought us new accents in the eCommerce user experience standards.
 Over time, the trends in mobile have been changing.
 Earlier, we had paid ads and mobile apps dominating the UX market, now it’s all about optimized mobile-first experiences, lightning-fast performance, and omnichannel thinking.

 UX labor costs.
-It heavily depends on the amount of work but we are looking at – on average – 80-250 hours to analyze the store, suggest and implement all UX changes.
-If you already understand which parts of the store require your attention and can describe the scope, the developer team will be able to give you a 50% more precise estimate of the duration of the phase.
+This heavily depends on the amount of work but we are looking at – on average – 80-250 hours to analyze the store, suggest, and implement all the UX changes.
+If you already understand which parts of the store require your attention and can describe the scope, the development team will be able to give you a 50% more precise estimate of the duration of this phase.

 Ways to cut costs.
 You can obviously cut costs here if you skip store analysis, stick to minimal UX changes, and cut new features.
-You’ll still have to deal with at least 80 hours of UX specialist time dedicated to figuring out how mobile and tablet versions of the store are going to look like, which widgets to keep and where to place them.
+You’ll still have to deal with at least 80 hours of UX specialist time dedicated to figuring out how mobile and tablet versions of the store are going to look, which widgets to keep, and where to place them.

 UX Stage Cost